 It’s All About Your Energy.

 If you’ve been in the game long enough, you know that owning a pool is all about tracking your energy bill.
 Since it’s typical to run your pump eight hours a day, the energy required to push your water through its circulation system racks up, and quick.

 Variable-speed pumps were designed to solve this problem.
 They’re often part of the Energy Star program, meaning they are certified by both the U.S. Department of Energy and the U.S. Environmental Protection Agency to use less energy, and ultimately, save you on your monthly bill.

 And we’re not talking a few cents here.
 Although variable-speed pumps are more expensive to buy than single- or dual-speed pumps, they typically pay off their entire price tag in under six to twelve months.
 It’s like getting a free pump fairly soon after installing—and then some.

 You’ll Get the Rebates of Any Pool Owner’s Dreams.

 This is where it gets fun.
-The right pump will also qualify for utility rebates, such as this Pumps Away Variable-Speed Pump, which also includes a lifetime warranty.
+The right pump will also qualify for utility rebates, such as this Blue Torrent Energy Star Variable Speed Pump, which also includes a two-year warranty.
 Bonus: you’ll also be hard-pressed to find a more affordable model.
 Of course, you’re welcome to try.

 Want a better sense of the actual rebates you’re eligible for with a variable-speed pump?
 I don’t blame you.
 This is exactly why I designed the PoolPartstoGo Rebates Calculator.
 Head there to learn how your state is sweetening the deal.